-- 1. Notes the overall progress to date with the Ashton Old Baths project. - RECOMMENDS to Council to approve the proposals for final fit out works for the Ashton Old Baths Innovation Centre at a cost of £871,059 as set out in section 3 of the report and amends the Capital Programme accordingly. - 3.
-Authorises the Executive Director (Place), in consultation with the Executive Director (Governance, Resources and Pensions), to agree and complete the Management Agreement for the appointment of Oxford Innovation to operate the Ashton Old Baths Innovation Centre to protect the Council's interests so far as possible given the Council is retaining a significant level of risk and to agree Annual Business Plans during the term of the contract. - 4.
-Approves the maximum revenue contribution of £82,434 in Year 0 and £11,681 in Year 1 as identified in the business plan.
-It is expected that there will be a surplus from year 2 and that regular reporting on this issue is set out in the quarterly revenue monitoring report. - 5.
-Notes the progress to date with the feasibility work on the redevelopment of the annexe.

-Links to Community Strategy:

-The proposals contained in this report will support the delivery of the community strategy.
+Report to: STRATEGIC PLANNING AND CAPITAL MONITORING PANEL Date: 5 September 2016 Executive Member/Reporting Officer: Councillor Jim Fitzpatrick - First Deputy (Finance and Performance) Damien Bourke - Assistant Executive Director (Development, Growth and Investment) Subject: ASHTON OLD BATHS - FINAL FIT OUT WORKS AND APPOINTMENT OF OPERATOR Report Summary: This report seeks approval of proposals for the final fit out of the Ashton Old Baths innovation centre and the appointment of an operator.
+It further provides a progress update on the ongoing feasibility work on the redevelopment of the annexe to the building.
+Recommendations: That the recommendations to be CONSIDERED by Executive Cabinet on the 31 August 2016 be noted: Notes the overall progress to date with the Ashton Old Baths project.
+2. RECOMMENDS to Council to approve the proposals for final fit out works for the Ashton Old Baths Innovation Centre at a cost of £871,059 as set out in section 3 of the report and amends the Capital Programme accordingly.
+3. Authorises the Executive Director (Place), in consultation with the Executive Director (Governance, Resources and Pensions), to agree and complete the Management Agreement for the appointment of Oxford Innovation to operate the Ashton Old Baths Innovation Centre to protect the Council's interests so far as possible given the Council is retaining a significant level of risk and to agree Annual Business Plans during the term of the contract.
+4. Approves the maximum revenue contribution of £82,434 in Year 0 and £110K in Year 1 as identified in the business plan.
+It is expected that there will be a surplus from year 2 and that regular reporting on this issue is set out in the quarterly revenue monitoring report.
+5. Notes the progress to date with the feasibility work on the redevelopment of the annexe.
+Links to Community Strategy: The proposals contained in this report will support the delivery of the community strategy.
 Policy Implications: In compliance with Council policy.

-Financial Implications: (Authorised by the Section 151 Officer)

-Capital expenditure of £871,059 for the final fit out needs to be approved and then included within the capital programme.
+Financial Implications: (Authorised by the Section 151 Officer) Capital expenditure of £871,059 for the final fit out needs to be approved and then included within the capital programme.
 The most efficient way funding of this will need to be assessed.

-Provision of a maximum revenue contribution to the operator of £110,000 as identified in the business plan needs to be included within the Medium Term Financial Strategy and any surpluses in future years will be used to assist the overall budget of the Council.
-Any VAT implications need to be reviewed and correct practice followed.
+Provision of a maximum revenue contribution to the operator of £110,000 as identified in the business plan needs to be included within the Medium Term Financial Strategy and any surpluses in future years will be used to assist the overall budget of the

+Council.
+Any VAT implications need to b e reviewed and correct practice follow ed.